Nerajno/begin-to-code/lessons/python/lesson-2/exercises.md

 # Lesson 2 Exercises

+## You Shall Not Pass

+Ask the user to enter a password.
+If they entered "open sesame", print "You shall pass", if they entered anything else, print "You shall not pass".

+## Too Short to Ride

+Ask the user to enter their height in inches (remember to convert it to an integer).
+If they are 48 inches or more, print "Go to go".
+Otherwise, print "You are too short to ride".

 ## Degree Conversion Calculator 1

 Ask the user for a temperature in Fahrenheit, tell them the equivalent